kof/simpleio/client-spec.md

 ## Description

-1. Client should implement http log polling.
+1. Client should implement http long polling.
-1. Request will remain open unless
+1. Client should remain open request until its closed by the server.
+1. Server will respond in this cases:
     1. There is a new messages for the client.
-    1. Client has new messages for the server.
-    1. Timeout defined on the server is occurred.
+    1. Timeout defined on the server is occurred, client should reconnect.
+1. If client has messages to send, it should create a new request, if there is already an open request - it should remain open.
 1. GET can be used if there are no `delivered` and `messages` to send, otherwise POST.
-1. If client gets a successful response, it should reconnect immediately.
+1. If client gets a successful response (200 status code), it should reconnect immediately.
-1. If client gets an error, it should start reconnect using incremental delay.
-Client should increment the delay until `maxReconnectionDelay` is reached.
+1. If client gets an error (anything else than 200 status code), it should reconnect using incremental delay.
+    1. Client should increment the delay until `maxReconnectionDelay` is reached.
+    1. Client should reconnect endless amount of times even if `maxReconnectionDelay` is reached.
+1. To minimize reconnects amount, client should multiplex messages.
+1. When client gets new messages, it should send a delivery confirmation immediately.
+1. Client should implement public options and methods defined in [api.md](./api.md).

 ## REST API